fayaz12g/totk-aar/README.md

 - Now removes older versions of the mod detected in yuzu or ryujinx

 3.2.0
--Includes early support for steam controller
+- Includes early support for steam controller
--Early support for steam deck controller
+- Early support for steam deck controller

 3.1.1
 - Fixed v3.1 Download issue with new console